 Don’t have any testimonials?
 I bet someone has tweeted something nice about you and your business or left a nice comment on Instagram or Facebook.
 Reach out to that person and ask if you can use their comment as a testimonial (let them know where it will be displayed – online or offline).
 For extra oomph, use their picture alongside the quote.
 You could even grab a screenshot of the whole tweet or comment to include on your website.

 4. Ask your customers for referrals

 Another tactic that you can pursue both online and offline is to ask for referrals.
 Asking readers to share your blog content is a way of asking for referrals online.
 Make sure that your blog has a social share bar to make it easy for readers to share your content through social media.
-I use the free SumoMe share bar; there are many other free alternatives.
+I use Social Warfare Pro, which is a premium share bar, but Social Warfare also has a free version.
 You can also use share buttons on sales pages so that customers can share their purchases with their friends.

 The best time to ask for referrals is immediately after delivering great results.
 When I worked in banking, we gave two business cards to every client who received a loan or opened an account.
 We would then ask them to share one card with a friend who might be looking for a new bank.

 You can do something similar on a large or small scale.
 If you have a few clients, then ask each one personally to refer you to two friends.
 If you have a large online customer base, then you could include a line in your thank-you email asking them to forward the email to a friend or to share on social media.